JeffDeCola/jeffCoin/README.md

   * [ROUTINGNODE](https://github.com/JeffDeCola/jeffCoin#routingnode)
 * [UPDATE GITHUB WEBPAGE USING CONCOURSE (OPTIONAL)](https://github.com/JeffDeCola/jeffCoin#update-github-webpage-using-concourse-optional)

-This project was built from a foundation of some of my other projects,
+This project was built from some of my other projects,

 * The **BLOCKCHAIN** is built from my [single-node-blockchain-with-REST](https://github.com/JeffDeCola/my-go-examples/tree/master/blockchain/single-node-blockchain-with-REST)